 We often talk about carrying out random acts of kindness (RAOK) and how we can use these to help others.
-Lots of people like to share what they did with the world through social media and discuss how it made them feel but we don’t always get to hear from the people who received those acts, so this year as well as taking part in my year of giving and completing some RAOK of my own, I will also be speaking with people who have been on the receiving end of such acts and finding out what impact it has had on their life.
+Lots of people like to share what they did with the world through social media and discuss how it made them feel but we don’t always get to hear from the people who received those acts, so this year I will be speaking with people who have been on the receiving end of random acts of kindness such acts and finding out what impact it has had on their life. grief

 Here, Julz from The Red Head Diaries tells you all about her experience…….